Effective Date: January 1, 2023

 Personal Information We Collect

-We collect personal information about individuals we interact with in our business, such as individuals at our customers, suppliers and service providers, so that we can operate our business and supply our products and services.
-Categories of personal information we may collect and process include:
+We collect personal information about individuals we interact with in our business, such as individuals at our customers, suppliers and service providers as well as job applicants and independent contractors.
+We collect personal information so that we can operate our business and supply our products and services.
+The following provides examples of the types of personal information that we collect, or have collected in the preceding 12 months, from you for our purposes and how we use that information.

 We collect health information about individuals that visit our facilities or attend functions we host as necessary to safely operate those facilities and functions.
 We may ask visitors to our facilities to supply identification, which may include personal information such as government identification number.
 Visitors may be recorded on our electronic security systems.

-Where required by law or to satisfy the requirements of governmental entities, we may require persons that transact business with us or that visit our facilities to provide name, address, U.S. citizenship status, country of origin or nationality, or other personal information to allow us to perform required screenings.
+Where required by law or to satisfy the requirements of governmental entities with which we transact business, we may require persons that transact business with us or that visit our facilities to provide name, address, U.S. citizenship status, country of origin or nationality, or other personal information to allow us to perform required screenings.

 How Personal Information Is Collected